polkascan/py-substrate-interface/README.md

 ## Keeping type registry presets up to date

-_Note: Only applicable for chains with metadata < V14_
+> :information_source: Only applicable for chains with metadata < V14

 When on-chain runtime upgrades occur, types used in call- or storage functions can be added or modified.
 Therefore it is important to keep the type registry presets up to date, otherwise this can lead to decoding errors like